recoverysource/handbook/essentials/websites.rst

 2011, the pool of unallocated IPv4 addresses was officially depleated.
 To resolve this, IPv6 was released.

-From a very high level, IPv6 is very similar to IPv4, with a much longer address format that includes extra features.
-This is very similar to using a full mailing address, that includes street, zip, and country (e.g. ``Attn: Personal Name, 12 Main Street, Cityville, Statestown, 12345, U.S.A.``)
+From a very high level, IPv6 is similar to IPv4, with a much longer address format that includes extra features.
+Where IPv4 is akin to a street address, IPv6 is more similar to using a full mailing address (e.g. ``Attn: Personal Name, 12 Main Street, Cityville, Statestown, 12345, U.S.A.``).

 .. admonition:: Check Point